HandDiffuse: Generative Controllers for Two-Hand Interactions via Diffusion Models: Conclusion

 \section{Conclusion}

 We present HandDiffuse12.5M, the largest interacting hands dataset with strong interaction and temporal sequences, to open up the research direction of interacting hands motion generation.
-HandDiffuse12.5M consists of various modalities, including synchronous 50-view videos, 3D keypoints and hand poses.
-Based on HandDiffuse12.5M, we propose a strong baseline method HandDiffuse which is the first interacting hands motion generation approach along with two specific controllers: key frames control and trajectory control.
+We propose a strong baseline method HandDiffuse which is the first interacting hands motion generation approach along with some useful controllers: key frames control, trajectory control and 2D keypoints control.
 Our evaluation in multi-stage demonstrates the benefit of our approach againist others and HandDiffuse fills the blank in human motion generation.